bradleyburgess/eleventy-plugin-broken-links/README.md

 [![npm](https://img.shields.io/npm/v/eleventy-plugin-broken-links)](https://www.npmjs.com/package/eleventy-plugin-broken-links)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is an [11ty](https://www.11ty.dev/) to check for broken external links after a build.
+This is an [11ty](https://www.11ty.dev/) plugin to check for broken external links after a build.

 Currently it only checks _external_ links, but I might add internal links at some point.
 (Feel free to send a PR.)

-The plugin uses `node-html-parser` and `url-status-code` under the hood.
+The plugin uses `node-html-parser` and `url-status-code` under the hood, and caches results using `eleventy-fetch`.

 ### Usage